 - Follow us on Instagram

 People living with disease—or those who care for those who are—understand why we need cures better than anyone.
-If you support stem cell research, become a patient advocate and join us to help accelerate stem cell treatments to patients by emailing Kevin McCormack, our Sr. Communications Director for Public Communications and Patient Advocate Outreach at email@example.com.
+If you support stem cell research, become a patient advocate and join us to help accelerate stem cell treatments to patients by emailing Kevin McCormack, our Director for Patient Advocacy at email@example.com.

 You can also contact your local disease association chapter and offer to share its resources on stem cell research.
 Or you can contact your chamber of commerce or other community groups to educate people about the value of the research and the value of CIRM for the state of California.
 Many of the links on this page will take you to resources you can share.